Star Gladiator: Characters

-June Lin Milliam: A talented young British-Chinese rhythmic gymnast who fights with a Plasma Ring to avenge the death of her parents by Bilstein (she is unaware that her father is in fact Rimgal).
-After Bilstein's defeat, June feels that she has nothing else to live for and tries to commit suicide, but Hayato stops her and reminds June that he and the rest of their friends care very much for her.
-After this, June is determined to spend the rest of her life in peace and happiness with Hayato and the others.
+June Lin Milliam - A talented young British-Chinese rhythmic gymnast who fights with a Plasma Ring to avenge the death of her parents by Bilstein (she is unaware that her father is in fact Rimgal).
+In her true ending, June returns home to visit the picture of her deceased parents.
+She says to her parents that she has finally avenged them and notes how for many years all she felt was vengeance, but now feels nothing.
+June and Hayato are reunited.
+A mysterious young girl named Ele in the second game somehow shares some resemblance to June and has interest in both June and Hayato, before the former and Gamof's endings ultimately reveal that she is their daughter from a distant future, who comes back in time to protect her parents from Bilstein's Ghost.

 June makes cameo appearances in two of the background stages in Super Gem Fighter Mini Mix, the Shanghai stage in Capcom vs. SNK 2, one of Hayato's win poses in Marvel vs. Capcom 2, Hawkeye's ending in Ultimate Marvel vs. Capcom 3 as a member of the new West Coast Avengers, and Deadpool's ending from the same game.
-Voiced by Megumi Ogata.
-She also appears as a playable solo unit in the tactical RPG Project X Zone 2.
-She was also the first Star Gladiator character to be confirmed for the series.
+She also appears as a playable solo unit in Project X Zone 2.

-Saturn Dyer: A green-skinned cone-headed alien who is named after the planet where he comes from in the Andromeda Galaxy of the universe (but not the one present in Earth's Solar System), he fights with Plasma Yo-Yos while having quite an eccentric yet friendly personality.
-Saturn is a well-known and renowned popular street performer on his home planet, with a clown-like attitude and a perennial ten-mile-wide smile on his face.
+Saturn Dyer - A green-skinned cone-headed alien who is named after the planet where he comes from in the Andromeda Galaxy of the universe (but not the one present in Earth's Solar System), he fights with Plasma Yo-Yos while having quite an eccentric yet friendly personality.
+Saturn is a renowned popular street performer on his home planet, with a clown-like attitude and a perennial ten-mile-wide smile.
 Upon coming to Earth in order to enjoy his hobby of theater while on a new assignment to research life on Earth, Saturn learns about the threat of the Fourth Empire and joins the Star Gladiator project in order to help protect both Earth and his home planet.
+In his true ending, Saturn is thanked by the general back at the United Force base for a job well done.
+A few days later, at the Pompidou Center in Paris (the place where Saturn first learned about yo-yos from seeing a performance on TV) Saturn is entertaining people on the streets, surrounded by a crowd.
+Because of Dyer's popularity gaining attractions across the galaxy, a jealous royal Saturn prince named Kuida-Ore III sees him as a rival, and ends up joining the Fourth Empire in the second game to defeat Dyer under the alias Prince.

 Saturn makes a cameo appearance in one of Hayato's win poses in Marvel vs. Capcom 2.